Valley polarization fluctuations, bistability, and switching in two-dimensional semiconductors: Conclusion

 \section{Conclusion}

-To conclude, we have studied the effect of significant valley polarization of excitons on their valley dynamics.
+To conclude, we have studied the effect of significant valley polarization of excitons on their valley dynamics \add{in atomically thin transition metal dichalcogenides}.
 We have demonstrated the slow-down of valley relaxation and bistable behavior of the valley imbalance as a consequence of exciton-exciton interactions.
 We have studied the role of fluctuations in such system and shown that noise in the system results in a switching between otherwise stable steady states.
-The developed model can be applied, besides two-dimensional semiconductors, to excitons and electrons in conventional quantum well structures where spin or valley polarization of the quasiparticles due to the exchange interaction slows down their spin and valley relaxation.
+The developed model can be applied, besides two-dimensional semiconductors, to excitons and electrons in conventional quantum well structures where spin or valley polarization of the quasiparticles due to the exchange interaction slows down their spin and valley relaxation. \add{Similar effects are also possible for the resident electron spin polarization in conventional quantum well structures where the electron spin dynamics is governed by the Dyakonov-Perel' spin relaxation mechanism and can be slowed down by the electron-electron exchange interaction.}

 \acknowledgments